sis-cmdb/sis-api/README.md

 * limit - the number of items to fetch.
 200 by default.
 At most 200 items can be retrieved in a single call.
 * offset - the number of items to skip before fetching.
 0 based.

+### Field selection

+Field selection is done by passing a comma separated list of field names in the `fields` parameter.
+Dot notation may be used to specify the field of an embedded object.

+For instance:

+`/api/v1/schemas?fields=name,definition.name` returns a list of schemas where the objects only contain the name, _id, and the `name` field of the `definition`.
+If `name` is not specified in the schema definition, the other two fields are still returned.

+Note that `_id` is always returned.

+### Sorting

+To sort objects by a particular field, pass in the field name via the `sort` query parameter.
+For instance, to sort schemas in ascending order by name, specify `sort=name`.
+To sort in descending, specify `sort=-name`

 ### Search

-Search / filtering is done by passing a URL encoded JSON object in the q parameter.
+Search / filtering is done by passing a URL encoded JSON object in the `q` parameter.
 The object looks like a [MongoDB query document](http://docs.mongodb.org/manual/tutorial/query-documents/).

 For instance:

-`/api/v1/schemas?q={"owner":"SIS"}` returns a list of schemas where the owner is "SIS"
+`/api/v1/schemas?q={"owner":"SIS"}` returns a list of schemas where "SIS" is an owner.

 #### Joins